New HSK Test (from March 2022): Changes and Updates You’ve Got to Know about HSK 3.0

 I know what you’re thinking: the current HSK seems to be working pretty well, so why does it have to change all over again?

-Well, part of the reason is that the HSK needs to line up with the proposed new Chinese Proficiency Standards, but the fundamental reason is that the current HSK levels don’t conform to any of the international standards, and they do not accurately reflect the levels of fluency that they were purported to correspond with.
+Well, part of the reason is that the HSK needs to line up with the newly-implemented Chinese Proficiency Standards, but the fundamental reason is that the current HSK levels don’t conform to any of the international standards, and they do not accurately reflect the levels of fluency that they were purported to correspond with.

 Hanban has long been claiming that the current HSK levels have a one to one equivalency to the CEFR levels (established by the Council of Europe, CEFR is the world’s most influential standard for describing language ability): HSK’s level 1-6 to CEFR’s A1 (beginner)-C2 (proficient), but this proved to be a huge overestimate, and the statement was refused by CEFR on multiple occasions.